The Softest Cake Mix Cookies You’ll Want to Make Every Single Week

 Directions

 • Add cake mix and oil.
-Mix until a soft dough forms.
+Stir until a soft, sticky dough forms.
+Do not overmix.

-• Bake for 10–12 minutes until edges are set.
-Rest before serving.
+• Bake 10–12 minutes until edges are set and centers look slightly underdone.

 Latest Posts